retis-org/retis/docs/python.md

 ## Available helpers

-Different helpers are provided to help working with events in Python.
+Different helpers and built-in methods are provided to help working with events in Python.

 With the top-level event: